-Canon 60D versus Sony A7
+Canon 60D vs Sony A7

-The Canon EOS 60D and the Sony Alpha A7 are two enthusiast cameras that were announced, respectively, in August 2010 and October 2013.
+The Canon EOS 60D and the Sony Alpha A7 are two enthusiast cameras that were officially introduced, respectively, in August 2010 and October 2013.
 The 60D is a DSLR, while the A7 is a mirrorless interchangeable lens camera.
 The cameras are based on an APS-C (60D) and a full frame (A7) sensor.
-The Canon has a resolution of 17.9 megapixel, whereas the Sony provides 24 MP.
+The Canon has a resolution of 17.9 megapixels, whereas the Sony provides 24 MP.

 Body comparison: Canon 60D vs Sony A7